mmikowski/hi_score/README.md

 The `bin/xhi` tool automates good practice for almost every conceivable stage of the SPA life cycle.
 Configuration for **every** stage is found in the NPM `package.json` file. **This tool provides all [NPM lifecycle scripts][_38] such as `npm test`.**

 ### Find help
 The lifecycle stages supported by `bin/xhi` are shown below.
 Those marked `placeholder` are those we plan to address in future releases.
-We use the command `bin/xhi help all` to see the entire list as shown below.
+Use the command `bin/xhi help all` to see the entire list as shown below.

 ```
   $ bin/xhi help all